sfu-discourse-lab/MisInfoText/README.md

 ## List of potential fact-checking websites

-We have investigated the following sources in our search for the fact-checking websites that can be pivoted for collecting news articles and veracity labels.
-The items marked by astrix are either currently under automatic scraping process or may be useful in the future.
+We have investigated the following sources in our search for the fact-checking websites that can be pivoted in automatic data collection.
+The items marked by astrix are either currently under scraping at our lab or may be considered in the future.
 Our source to find verified fact-checkers in the first place is [poynter](https://ifcncodeofprinciples.poynter.org/signatories).

 | __Website__ | __Notes on automatic scraping possibility__ |